ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/helpers.md

 ## Model state expression-based assertions

-Instead of string-based model state assertions line in the **"ManageControllerTest"**:
+Instead of string-based model state assertions like in the **"ManageControllerTest"**:

 ```c#
 .Calling(c => c.ChangePassword(model))